jurteam/platform/polling-service/README.md

     "events":["OathTaken","IHoldYourOathFulfilled"]
 }`

 `assetIdentifier` is the identifier used on the platform (polling-service, meassge broker service and jbp) to identify the contract/event.
 It is also the name of the queue used to publish/consume the event details.
-Every new assetIdentifier found in the jurContractConfig.json file, will create a fresh queue.
+Every new `assetIdentifier` found in the `jurContractConfig.json` file, will create a fresh queue.

 `address` is the address of the contract

 `events` is the array list of event names to watch

+1. Add contract details in the `jurContractConfig.json` file
+2. Add the contract's abi file in the `src/abi` folder.
+Make sure to name the file identical to its `assetidentifier`.
+For example, `oathKeeper.json`